ppy/osu-wiki/news/2023/2023-01-31-project-loved-january-2023.md

 [![](/wiki/shared/news/2023-01-30-project-loved-january-2023/671722.jpg)](https://osu.ppy.sh/community/forums/topics/1714790)

-[batta - chase (TV Size)](https://osu.ppy.sh/beatmapsets/671722#osu) by ::Shiguma::{ user=4404784 }, [Cheri](https://osu.ppy.sh/users/5226970), ::frogyfro::{ user=7010859 } and [yaspo](https://osu.ppy.sh/users/4945926)\
+[batta - chase (TV Size)](https://osu.ppy.sh/beatmapsets/671722#osu) by ::Shiguma::{ user=4404784 }, ::Cheri::{ user=5226970 }, ::frogyfro::{ user=7010859 } and ::yaspo::{ user=4945926 }\
 225 BPM, 1:08 | 2.42★ – 7.16★\
 *description written by ::Mismagius::{ user=19048 }*

 For the month of January, both of my picks will involve beatmaps that have been at the top of the Loved website for years, but were never chosen due to some resistance on whether we should or not pick "mapsets that could go for Ranked".
 As we want to make Loved closer to the community as we go along (and you'll see some news about that rather soon), these maps stood out to me as long-awaited by people to be given a chance in the Loved voting.
 With that being said...

 *chase (TV Size)*, mapped by ::Shiguma::{ user=4404784 } in September 2017, might make you think at first that this is just popular because of *JoJo's Bizarre Adventure*.
 However, as soon as you start playing the map, you're welcomed by a very distinctive style, full of fullscreen jumps that don't feel overdone, and a structure that feels reminiscent of ::Milan-::{ user=1052994 }'s high-star beatmaps of the time.
-Thoroughly enjoyable over its seven difficulties, it can be appreciated by players of all skill levels, especially considering there are lower difficulties mapped by quality mappers such as ::yaspo::{ user=4945926 }, [Cheri](https://osu.ppy.sh/users/5226970) and ::frogyfro::{ user=7010859 }.
+Thoroughly enjoyable over its seven difficulties, it can be appreciated by players of all skill levels, especially considering there are lower difficulties mapped by quality mappers such as ::yaspo::{ user=4945926 }, ::Cheri::{ user=5226970 } and ::frogyfro::{ user=7010859 }.
 Give it a try and tell us with your vote whether you want this map to have a leaderboard!

 [![](/wiki/shared/news/2023-01-30-project-loved-january-2023/932530.jpg)](https://osu.ppy.sh/community/forums/topics/1714789)